-The Bank and its branches in Baltimore, Maryland, Charlotte, North Carolina, Columbia, South Carolina, and Charleston, West Virginia serve the Fifth Federal Reserve District, which includes Maryland, North Carolina, South Carolina, Virginia, District of Columbia, and a portion of West Virginia.
-In accordance with the Federal Reserve Act, supervision and control of the Bank is exercised by a Board of Directors.
+The Bank and its branches in Richmond, Virginia; Baltimore, Maryland; and Charlotte, North Carolina, serve the Fifth Federal Reserve District, which includes Maryland, North Carolina, South Carolina, Virginia, the District of Columbia, and a portion of West Virginia.
+In accordance with the Federal Reserve Act, supervision and control of the Bank is exercised by a board of directors.
 Banks that are members of the System include all national banks and any state chartered bank that applies and is approved for membership in the System.